Jbudnick/Bigfoot_Sightings_Case_Study_Public/README.md

 * 2017 was ommitted - only 2 sightings - assuming data was extracted early 2017

 # Text Processing Pipeline
+To clean and process our data, we followed the following procedure.

 1. Convert `json` data to pandas `DataFrame` with following columns:
     * 'year'
     * 'season'